fatmcgav/fatmcgav-netapp/docs/lun_map_unmap.md

   1. Create

-     The create method Maps the LUN with a give iGroup.
+     This method maps the LUN with the specified iGroup.

   2. Destroy

-     The destroy method Un Maps the LUn from a given iGroup.
+     The destroy method unmaps the LUN from the specified iGroup.

 # -------------------------------------------------------------------------
 # Summary of parameters.
 # -------------------------------------------------------------------------

-    name: (Required) This parameter defines the Path of the LUN to be mapped/unmapped.
+    name: (Required) This parameter defines the path of the LUN to be mapped or unmapped.

-    ensure: (Required) This parameter is required to call the create or destroy method.
+    ensure: (Required) This parameter is required to call the 'create' or 'destroy' method.
-                       Possible values: present/absent
+                       The possible values are: "present" and "absent" If the ensure parameter is set to "present", the module calls the 'create' method.
-                       If the value of the ensure parameter is set to present, the module calls the create method.
+                       If the ensure parameter is set to "absent", the modules calls the 'destroy' method.

-                       If the value of the ensure parameter is set to absent, the modules calls the destroy method.
+    initiatorgroup:(Required) This parameter defines the initiator group to map the specified LUN.

-    initiatorgroup:(Required) This parameter defines the initiator group to map to the given LUN.
+    lunid:(optional) If the value for 'lunid' is not specified, the smallest number that can be used for the various initiators in the group is automatically picked.
+The 'lunid' value must be between: 0 and 4095

-    force:(Optional) Forcibly map the lun, disabling mapping conflict checks with the high-availability partner.
+    force:(Optional) This parameter enables you to forcibly map the LUN, disabling mapping conflict checks with the high-availability partner.
-                     If not specified all conflict checks are performed.
-In Data ONTAP Cluster-Mode, this field is accepted for backwards compatibilty and is ignored.
+                     If the value is not specified for this parameter, then all conflict checks are performed.
+In Data ONTAP Cluster-Mode, this field is accepted for backwards compatibility and it is ignored.

 # -------------------------------------------------------------------------
 # Parameter signature